ajh30117/portfoliowebsite/content/articles/modern technical writing/index.md

 ## 2. BFD (What’s BFD?)

+We love a good acronym.
 It’s basic functional documentation.
 And it means you’ve answered the most fundamental questions about your product.
 The questions are:

 * What is the product and why would someone want it?
 * How does the product fit into a broader ecosystem (if at all)?
 Does it have any dependencies?